DibsTechInc/dibs-public/data-dibs-docs.md

 ## Schedule Filtering

+#### Filtering by Class

+Using our data attributes, it is possible to open the Dibs schedule to a particular class automatically.
+However, in order to do so, you need API access to your booking platform (i.e. MindBody, ZingFit, etc.) in order to get the unique identifier for each class.
+In MindBody, for example, this would be the class's ID field.

+If you add the `data-dibs-classid="<class's ID>"` attribute, to an HTML element on a page with the Dibs widget code, it will open the Dibs schedule to the date of the class and filter the schedule to only show only that particular class.

 #### Filtering by Location

 Using our data attributes, it is also possible to open the Dibs schedule so that